kimfucious/netlify-forms-formik/README.md

 The reason is that Netlify's form-bots can't see JavaScript rendered form code.

-So in order to get this working, you need to do a bit of extra work.
+So in order to get this working, a bit of extra work needs to be done.

-## Steps to Get it Working
+## Steps to Get Things Working

 ### 1) Add a static HTML version of the form